-First step in creating VPC is decding on the CIDR range.
+The first step in creating VPC is deciding on the CIDR range.
 The maximum CIDR range you can have on AWS is /16 network.
-In this tutorial i am goin to create a VPC with CIDR range 10.0.0.0/16.
-Please note down all the id’s created in a notepad when you are executing the comand.
+In this tutorial, i am going to create a VPC with CIDR range 10.0.0.0/16.
+Please note down all the id’s created in a notepad when you are executing the command.

-To create VPC, we have a aws cli command
+To create VPC, we have an AWS CLI command.

 aws ec2 create-vpc --cidr-block 10.0.0.0/16

 Next, we need to create subnets for the VPC we created.
-Subnets basically gives you a segregation for you application.
-Lets say you have a front end, app tier and Db tier.
+Subnets basically give you a segregation for your application.
+Let’s say you have a front end, app tier, and Db tier.
 You might need 6 subnets to host that application in high availability mode.

 Execute the following command to create a subnet using